 At MSH women can choose to deliver with a midwife, an OB or a family physician who has access to deliver at MSH.
 For Lauren, MSH stood out as a hospital where midwives and obstetricians (OBs) work together to care for mother and baby.

-Despite her planning, nature had other ideas and the birth of her first baby resulted in a cesarean section (C-section) after the baby was two weeks late and her labour wasn’t progressing.
+Despite her planning, nature had other ideas and the birth of her first baby resulted in a caesarean section (C-section) after the baby was two weeks late and her labour wasn’t progressing.